TryAtSoftware/TypoChecker/README.md

 ### 2. Configuration

-Create a `appsettings.local.json` file in the `/src/API` directory.
+Create an `appsettings.local.json` file in the `/src/API` directory.
 Add the following content, replacing `"your API key"` and `"your azure document intelligence endpoint"` with your actual Azure Document Intelligence API key and endpoint:

 ```json
 {